-The Ultimate BBQ Road Trip for 2013
+The Ultimate BBQ Road Trip

 What’s almost as difficult as creating an itinerary for the South’s essential barbecue stops is knowing how to spell the name of the dish itself.
 Depending on your location, you might come across crucial orthographic nuances like barbecue, barbacue, barbeque, BBQ, B-B-Q, Bar-B-Q, and even Bar-B-Que.
 To be clear, though, we can understand the staple as the slow cooking, and (very often) smoking, of meat.